Kruithne/spooder/README.md

 	message: (ws, message) => {
 		// called when a websocket message is received
-		// message is a string
+		// message is a string or buffer
 	},

 	message_json: (ws, data) => {